-Students may face a multitude of challenges during their undergraduate medical education; we encourage students to contact the OSA early, before personal and health concerns begin to impact academic performance.
+Students may face many challenges during their undergraduate medical education; we encourage students to contact the OSA early, before personal and health concerns impact academic performance.
 The OSA can connect students with a wide variety of support services and resources; whether you are just looking for tools for stress-reduction or are, experiencing a major life trauma, illness, substance abuse, or mental health event, there are several resources available within the College of Medicine, the University of Saskatchewan and within the community.
 Below is a sample list of resources.
 Please contact the OSA if additional information is needed.

-USask Student Wellness Centre
+University of Saskatchewan Student Wellness Centre (SWC)

-- 1. Student Counselling Services This office provides many services including personal counseling and group psychotherapy.
-(306) 966-4920 - 2.
-Student Health Centre provides primary care to all students at the U of S and will make referrals to specialists when appropriate.
-To book an appointment call (306) 966-5768.
+The SWC provides primary care to all students at the U of S and will make referrals to specialists when appropriate.
+This includes help with assessment and medications for mental health concerns such as anxiety, depression, bipolar disorder, and obsessive-compulsive disorder among others.
+To book an appointment call (306) 966- 5768.